umr4nlp/umr-guidelines/guidelines.md

 However, UMR maintains the `:duration` and `:frequency` relations so that annotators can use them to indicate more fine-grained aspectual information beyond the aspect categories offered in the corresponding attribute, as in <a href="#2-2-3 (2b)">(2-2-3 2b)</a>.
-UMR also adds a new non-participant role relation: the `:other` relation, which annotators can use when encountering meanings that UMR currently does not provide a straightforward annotation procedure for.
+UMR also adds a new non-participant role relation: the `:other-role` relation, which annotators can use when encountering meanings that UMR currently does not provide a straightforward annotation procedure for.

 [Back to Table of Contents](#toc)